 These figures are just a rough comparison of cost per lb of each of the grains I have discussed above.
 This does not take into account the difference in value you get on a nutritional basis.

 Cost Comparison Per Lb

-These prices are based on what I could find on Amazon and what rice goes for at the average grocery store when bought in a 20 lb bag.
+These prices are based on what I could find online and what rice goes for at the average grocery store when bought in a 20 lb bag.
 Other grain prices are based on a 50 lb bag purchase with shipping.
 You may be able to do better locally on all these prices or through a bulk buying group.

 Rethink how much you are relying on rice to get you through hard times!

 I get it that rice is easy to put back and inexpensive but it is also something that you may get a little tired of eating if you have put back a large ratio of your survival food supply in the form of rice.
 A few extra dollars spent on a greater variety of survival food may increase your morale and happiness a lot in a true SHTF situation.